Updated: 5 days ago

 Manage IRS Compliance

-The ATBS Proven Path works because it gets you into a position where the IRS will negotiate with you in the first place, then you can focus on having a successful negotiation with the IRS, and then you learn to manage your taxes so you never fall behind again.
+The ATBS Proven Path works because it first gets you into a position where you are in filing compliance and eligible for a resolution and then allows you to focus on achieving a successful negotiation while learning the tools to help you stay in compliance moving forward.

-Now let’s discuss each of these in more depth.
+Now let’s discuss each of these steps in more depth.

 Become IRS Compliant